 Today's subject is one that has bothered thoughtful people for a very long time.
 The Book of Job is possibly the oldest book in the Bible.
 In it, Job twice poses the same question.
-In chapter Job 9:2, he asks, "How should man be just with God?"
-In Job 25:4, he raises the query, "How can man be justified with God?"
-It is our job today to find an answer, indeed the answer, to this very question.
+In chapter 9 verse 2, he asks, "How should man be just with God?"
+In chapter 25 verse 4, he raises the query, "How can man be justified with God?"
+Today we find the answer to this very question in the various scriptures before us.

-It is sometimes suggested that to be justified is to be made "just as if I'd never sinned."
-At first, this sounds fine:
+It is sometimes suggested that to be justified is to be made just as if I'd never sinned.
+At first, this sounds fine.
+Wipe the slate clean.
+Cancel all the debt.
+Clear the decks completely.
+Let me have another go.
+Let me start again from scratch.

-- "Wipe the slate clean";

-- "Cancel all the debt";

-- "Clear the decks completely";

-- "Let me have another go";

-- "Let me start again from scratch."

 Unfortunately, my personal experience of life is that such an approach would be no good at all, certainly for me.
 Knowing myself as I do, I have to say that if I was given a second chance, the opportunity to start again, make a fresh start, I would undoubtedly go twice as far in the wrong direction, at twice the speed, than I did the first time round.
 No!
-It would do me no favours at all to be given a second chance, without the power to respond to God's proffered way of earning the blessing, if such a thing were possible.
+It would do me no favours at all to be given a second chance, without the power to respond to God's offered way of earning the blessing, if such a thing were possible.